Updated: September 2018

 - Support the school in providing a safe technical infrastructure to support learning and teaching

-- Ensure appropriate technical steps are in place to safeguard the security of the school ICT system, sensitive data and information.
+- Ensure appropriate technical steps, including filtering and monitoring, are in place to safeguard the security of the school IT system, sensitive data and information.
 Review these regularly to ensure they are up to date

-- Ensure that provision exists for misuse detection and malicious attack
+- Ensure that provision exists for misuse detection and detection and prevention of malicious attack

-- At the request of the Leadership team conduct occasional checks on files, folders, email and other digital content to ensure that the Acceptable Use Policy is being followed
+- At the request of the Leadership Team conduct periodic checks on files, folders, email, internet use and other digital content to ensure that the Acceptable Use Policy is being followed

-- Report any Online Safety-related issues that come to their attention to the Online Safety lead and/or senior leadership team
+safety relatedissues that come to their attention to the Online Safety Lead and/or Senior Leadership Team

 - Ensure that procedures are in place for new starters and leavers to be correctly added to and removed from all relevant electronic systems, including password management

-- Ensure that suitable access arrangements are in place for any external users of the schools ICT equipment
+- Ensure that suitable access arrangements are in place for any external users of the schools IT equipment

-- Liaise with the Local Authority and others on Online Safety issues
+- Liaise with the Local Authority, internet providers and others as necessary on online safety issues

 - Read, understand and adhere to the pupil AUP and follow all safe practice guidance